Add On Insurance

-We are currently undertaking a review of our customers who purchased certain add-on insurance products in motorcycle dealerships between 1 October 2013 and 31 October 2017.
+We have undertaken a thorough review of our customers who purchased certain add-on insurance products in motorcycle dealerships between 1 October 2013 and 31 October 2017.
 This is because some customers were sold add-on insurance which may have provided little or no value for various reasons, depending on the policy and their own individual circumstances.

 1. Consumer Credit Insurance (CCI); and